weiping-playnext/Zenject/README.md

 }
 ```

+Note the following:

-If you run your scene it should now behave exactly like the main scene except with the added functionality in your decorator installer.
+- If you run your scene it should now behave exactly like the main scene except with the added functionality in your decorator installer.
 Also note that while not shown here, both scenes can access each other's bindings as if everything was in the same scene.

-Also note that the Validate command (`CTRL+ALT+V`) can be used to quickly verify the different multi-scene setups.
+- The Validate command (`CTRL+ALT+V`) can be used to quickly verify the different multi-scene setups.
 If you find that scenes are unloaded when you do this see <a href="https://github.com/modesttree/Zenject/issues/168">here</a>.

-Also, note that decorator scenes must be loaded before the scenes that they are decorating.
+- Decorator scenes must be loaded before the scenes that they are decorating.

-Also, I should mention that Unity currently doesn't have a built-in way to save and restore multi-scene setups.
+- Unity currently doesn't have a built-in way to save and restore multi-scene setups.
 We use a simple editor script for this that you can find <a href="https://gist.github.com/svermeulen/8927b29b2bfab4e84c950b6788b0c677">here</a> if interested.

+- Finally, if you want to save yourself some time you could add a <a id="#default-scene-parents">default scene</a> for the contract name that you are using above

 ## <a id="sub-containers-and-facades"></a>Sub-Containers And Facades